-Sawtry services (historically known as Toll Bar services) was a service area on the old A1.
-It is now known for the abandoned buildings it left behind, with several plans to bring them back into use.
+Toll Bar services (widely known as just Sawtry) was a dual-sided service area on the old A1.
+It is now known for the abandoned buildings it left behind.

 The northbound side started out as an orchard and terraced housing on Ermine Street, the historic route of the Great North Road.
 On the southbound side was the Toll Bar Cottages.

 In the 1970s a northbound garage and bungalow were built, as well as a southbound petrol station.
 In the early 1980s the Sawtry North branch of Happy Eater opened next to the northbound garage, which became a full petrol station.
 A Travelodge opened in 1984, too.